MicrosoftDocs/cross-device/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 ms.localizationpriority: medium
 ---

-# Publishing and reading User Activities (Android)
+# Publishing and reading User Activities

 User Activities are data constructs that represent a user's tasks within an application.
 They make it possible to save a snapshot of a task to be continued at a later time.
 The [Windows Timeline](https://blogs.windows.com/windowsexperience/2018/04/27/make-the-most-of-your-time-with-the-new-windows-10-update/) feature presents Windows users with a scrollable list of all their recent activities, represented as cards with text and graphics.
 For more information about User Activities in general, see [Continue user activity, even across devices](https://docs.microsoft.com/windows/uwp/launch-resume/useractivities).
 For recommendations on when to create or update Activities, see the [User Activities best practices](https://docs.microsoft.com/windows/uwp/launch-resume/useractivities-best-practices) guide.